Beijing reports first Covid case in 179 days as alarm grows over Nanjing Delta cluster

 Other countries in the region, including Thailand and Australia, have also been hit by the Delta variant and are currently battling outbreaks.
 But these countries have also struggled with a slow vaccination rollout beset by delays and shortages.
 This is in sharp contrast to China, which is on track to reach its goal of achieving so-called "herd immunity" -- the point at which enough people have either been infected or vaccinated to end community transmission -- by December this year.

-Airport cluster
+Airport cluster and flights grounded

 The latest outbreak first emerged last week after more than a dozen cases were detected among cleaning staff at Nanjing Lukou International Airport.
+The airport is one of China's busiest, and handled more than 30 million passengers in 2019, according to Chinese authorities.

-It prompted officials to launch mass testing for more than 9 million residents starting July 21; a second round of mass testing was completed over the weekend, and a third round began on Wednesday.
+The outbreak prompted officials to launch mass testing for more than 9 million residents starting July 21; a second round of mass testing was completed over the weekend, and a third round began on Wednesday.

 So far, at least 175 cases are connected to the airport cluster, which officials have linked to the more infectious Delta variant.